AI and Jobs in Austria: Which Professions Are Changing Fastest

 Verifiable data pipeline

-Every data point can be traced back to an official source.
-All raw data can be freely downloaded as Open Government Data.
-The generation pipeline is open-source, deterministic, and protected by 99 hypothesis-driven verification tests on every regeneration, including 13 row-by-row comparisons against original Eurostat and VSE source data.
+Every data point can be traced back to an official source, and all raw data is freely available as Open Government Data.
+The generation pipeline is open-source, deterministic and safeguarded on every regeneration by 99 hypothesis-driven verification tests, including 13 row-by-row comparisons against the original Eurostat and VSE source data.

 The data sources in detail: